 The first step in paying for college is knowing how much college costs.
 Danville Area Community College is a great place to start due to the cost savings.
+To determine exact costs, visit the current Tuition & Fees page.
+Once registered, students may view their bill statement in their Student Online Services account.

 College can be expensive, but it is an investment in yourself that will benefit you for years and years.
 How do you finance college?
 There are many methods to pay for college.
 Listed below are several ways to pay for college.
 Many students utilize more than one method to finance their college education.